MPC-SoK/frameworks/picco/README.md

+# PICCO

+PICCO is a general-purpose compiler that implements a hybrid secret-sharing protocol.
+It extends C with public and private keywords.
+The main software contribution are a source-to-source compiler from their extension of C to a native C implementation of MPC and an IO utility that produces and reconstructs secret shared data.

+The MPC protocol uses an information-theoretic primitive for multiplication and custom primitives (using cryptographic assumptions) for other operations.
+It supports an arbitrary number of parties and requires an honest majority.

+PICCO supports pointers to private data and dynamic memory allocation using C-like syntax.
+We were unable to implement programs using several of their secure types, including booleans or 1-bit integers and fixed-point numbers.

 PICCO was developed by Yihua Zhang, Aaron Steele, and Marina Blanton at the University of Notre Dame.

+Our recommendation: PICCO is appropriate for developers and academics who requrie a true multi-party implementation.
+In particular, it provides a flexible computation configuration.

 ## Docker setup
 Create a Docker image.
 This will take a moment.
 You only have to do this once.